 Alternative Girls’ Gift Guide

 This post contains both items sent to me in exchange for inclusion in this gift guide, as well as Amazon affiliate and other affiliate links.
-If you click on a link to purchase the product, it won’t cost you a penny, but keeps me in tea and biscuits – which I’m always very grateful for!
+If you click on a link to purchase the product, it won’t cost you a penny but will give me a small amount of commission.
 All opinions are my own.

 I absolutely loved experimenting when I was a child, and Little Miss loves to make potions in the bath and in the garden.
 So this Rainbow Lab kit will be perfect for her.